shpml/fundamentals/06_chapter/08_lesson.md

 $ mkdir funny_things
 ```

-The `mkdir` command is used to create the specified folder.
+The `mkdir` command is used to create a specified folder.
 If the specified folder already exists, it will not be overwritten.

 ##Moving and Removing Things

-Before we start the next section, let's navigate to our home folder.
+Before we move on, let's navigate to our home folder.

 ```
 $ cd ~